European professional club basketball system: Regional leagues

 In addition to national leagues in individual countries, there are leagues which include clubs from several countries.

 The ABA League, commonly called the Adriatic League, began in 2001, and consists of clubs from the former Yugoslavia (Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia, Serbia and Slovenia).
-At different times, the league has also included clubs from Bulgaria, the Czech Republic, Hungary, and Israel.
+At different times, the league has also included clubs from Austria, Bulgaria, the Czech Republic, Hungary, Romania, UAE and Israel.
 Clubs generally also compete in their own national leagues in the same season, after the conclusion of the ABA League season.
 The winner of the league qualifies for the next season's EuroLeague.

 Balkan International Basketball League began in 2008 and European North Basketball League started in 2021.

 The VTB United League is made up of mostly Russian clubs, as well as a smaller number of clubs from nearby countries - currently Belarus and Kazakhstan.
 It serves as the top division of the Russian national league system.
-One club from the league qualifies for the next season's EuroLeague, in addition to CSKA Moscow, which holds a EuroLeague license.

-Other multi-national leagues in Europe have included the North European Basketball League (1999–2003), the Baltic Basketball League (2004–2018), the Central European Basketball League (2008–2010), and the Latvian-Estonian Basketball League (2018–).
+Other multi-national leagues in Europe have included the North European Basketball League (1999–2003), the Baltic Basketball League (2004–2018), the Central European Basketball League (2008–2010), the Latvian-Estonian Basketball League, the BNXT League, and the Alpe Adria Cup.